REASON FOR POLICY:

 The University is a tax-exempt organization and individuals should request that tax not be collected.
 Unfortunately, the travel industry (e.g., airlines, rail, hotel, car rental, etc.) frequently will not recognize this status and insist that taxes be paid.
 In these instances, the employee will be reimbursed for the taxes paid.
 If the supplier requests a tax-exemption certificate, this can be obtained through the Finance Service Center.

-Government sponsored grants require the traveler to fly on a US owned airline (Fly America Act).
+Government sponsored grants require the traveler to fly on a US owned airline (Fly America Act), or a US airline designated codeshare flight number (which is a flight that is shared between a US and a foreign airline).
 The US Flag Carrier Policy is available on the Research Administration website at http://research.columbia.edu/usflag-carrier-policy.
 Exceptions to this requirement are listed in the policy.
 If travel did not occur on a US carrier airline, the traveler must complete the Fly America Exception form and attach the form to their Expense Report.
 The Financial Approver in Concur will be required to acknowledge the Fly America Exception Reason.

 First or Business Class Travel